imsdev/ims-devops-zosmf-catalog-managedacb/README.md

 chmod -R 755 workflows
 ```

+**To run the workflow using the z/OSMF web interface**
+1. Log into the IBM z/OS Management Facility web interface
+1. Select "Workflows" from the left menu
+1. Select the "Actions" drop down menu
+1. Select "Create Workflow"
+1. In the Create Workflow dialog, specify:
+    *	Workflow definition file:
+    *	Workflow variable input file:
+    *	System:
+1. Select "Next"
+1. Select "Finish"
+1. Right-click on the first action and select "Perform"

+For more information about running a workflow see [Create a workflow](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zosmfworkflows.help.doc/izuWFhpCreateWorkflowDialog.html)

 **Common errors**
 * IZUWF0105E   Workflow property file file-name is either not found or cannot be accessed
   * Typically this error comes from the file not existing at the path given, or the file exists, and chmod needs to be done on this file.